 e) assumes the presence of an onboard pilot health monitoring system capable of detecting an incapacitation and automatically informing the relevant actors.
 After the pilot incapacitation is detected (and verified), the emergency procedure would be to land the aircraft as soon as possible in order to not put aircraft, pilot and passenger safety at risk;

-f) assumes that the single-piloted aircraft is equipped with more sophisticated automation than a current CS-25 certified aircraft (e.g., onboard pilot health monitoring system, reliable and sufficient C2 - data link to other actors with reduced latency or failure/loss due to areas without coverage).
+f) assumes that the single-piloted aircraft is equipped with more sophisticated automation than a current CS-25 certified aircraft (e.g., onboard pilot health monitoring system, reliable and sufficient Command and Control - C2 - data link to other actors with reduced latency or failure/loss due to areas without coverage).
 Moreover,

 g) onboard automation is able to refuse/reject instructions issued by any human operator from ground if they are outside the performance limits of the aircraft, hence not compliant with aircraft capabilities.